Campaign of the Month: August 2014

 Sir Arnaud the Brave was a handsome Lombardian knight in his prime- strong, quick and vital.
 His black hair was well-groomed, and his lively blue eyes were set off by an azure surcoat, bearing a white falcon.
 His weapons and mail were aged, and bore the signs of much use

-The Coat of Arms of the late Cavaliere Arnaud di Moncalvo.
+The Coat of Arms of the late Arnaud, Cavaliere da Moncalvo.
 The falcon of his mortal family is married to the silver trumpet of the line of Phaedyme.

-In life, Sir Arnaud was second cousin to the Duke of Milan.
-He squired with Martin de Toulon, and the two of them were fast friends for all of their lives and unlives.
+In life, Sir Arnaud was a minor Lombardic noble with links to greater houses through his brother’s marriage to the sister of Marquis Manfred II of Saluzzo, making him also a distant relative of Boniface of Montferrat.
+He squired with Martin de Toulon, and the two of them were fast friends for all of their lives and unlives right up until his Final Death.
 Unlike his best friend, Arnaud was never the most gifted of warriors nor a talented leader, but he more than made up for it with his extraordinary loyalty and bravery.
 He was also a noted poet and musician, enjoying no small fame for his work.
-As a page in Milan, he was educated by the best troubadores of Provence and Lombardy, many of whom sought the Duke’s patronage.
-By the time he became a squire, Arnaud was accounted a talented poet, capable singer and skilled lute player.
-Arnaud was several years Martin’s senior, but he was always drawn to the younger man’s charisma and drive.
-Knighted two years before his friend, he stayed in touch when he returned to Moncalvo and happily followed when Sir Martin took the cross and joined the Third Crusade in the army of Phillip II of France.
+As a page in Saluzzo, he was educated by the best troubadores of Provence and Lombardy, many of whom sought the patronage of the marquis.
+By the time he became a squire, Arnaud was accounted a talented poet, capable singer, and skilled lute player.
+He was several years Martin’s senior, but he was always drawn to the younger man’s charisma and drive.
+Knighted two years before his friend, he stayed in touch when he returned to Moncalvo and happily followed when Sir Martin took the cross and joined the Third Crusade in the army of Philip II of France.

-Sir Arnaud proved himself many times during the Crusade, earning the moniker “the brave” for his fearless antics.
-Like his friend, Arnaud was deeply unhappy with the actions of his Crusader compatriots, particularly after the Battle of Acre, but he saw out the enterprise even once it was clear that many of the Saracens were more honourable than his fellow knights.
-Early in the Crusade, he encountered a fellow knight of musical inclination, Sir Petrus, and the two often discussed their dissatisfaction with the course of the pilgrimage, as well as their hopes that honourable conduct might prevail in future wars.
-It was Sir Petrus who brought the duo of Arnaud the brave and Martin of Toulon to his own compatriot, Sir Guy of Provence.
+Sir Arnaud proved himself many times during the campaign, earning the moniker “the brave” for his fearless antics.
+Like his friend, he was deeply unhappy with the actions of his crusader compatriots, particularly after the Siege of Acre, but he saw out the enterprise as he was sworn to keep faith with sword-brother and best friend.
+Early in the crusade, he encountered a fellow knight of musical inclination, Sir Petrus, and the two often discussed their dissatisfaction with the course of the pilgrimage, as well as their hopes that honourable conduct might prevail in future wars.
+It was Sir Petrus who brought the duo of Arnaud the brave and Martin the Fair to his own compatriot, Sir Guy of Provence.
 At the conclusion of the Third Crusade, the two friends were Embraced on the very same night.
 From that time forward they were intended to be a younger analogue to the two ancillae, with the honourable and practical Phaedymite performing as an able second to the charismatic and soldierly Ventrue.
+Both aspired to step on to the via eqitae and conduct themselves like true Paladins, and they ardently pursued that goal over the intervening years while they waited for their sires to build the groundwork for the next crusade.

-During the course of the Fourth Crusade, Sir Martin and Sir Arnaud le Brave served as a moral standard to which others might aspire.
-Other neonates involved in the Crusade began to form up around them, and often looked to their examples.
+During the course of the Fourth Crusade, Sir Martin and Sir Arnaud served as a moral standard to which others might aspire and other neonates involved in the pilgrimage began to form up around them, and often looked to their example.
 While some may have speculated on the nature of their friendship, none were willing to so much as gossip about it.
-Sir Arnaud and Sir Martin were not an active part of the Small Council, they were expected to be present and to take notes of the proceedings.
+Sir Arnaud and Sir Martin were not an active part of the Small Council, but they were expected to be present and to take notes of the proceedings so that they would be prepared for their role as leaders of subsequent crusades.

-Standing at the prow of a small boat near the island of hagios dimitrios in the Bay of Corcyra, Arnaud and Sir Martin spoke of their devotion to each other.
+Standing at the prow of a small boat near the island of Hagios Dimitrios in the Bay of Corcyra, Arnaud and Martin spoke of their devotion to each other.
 Moments later, the submerged Brujah attacked the Cainites in the boat.
-Sir’s Arnaud and Martin, the Tzimisce Veceslav, and the Toreador Lotario plunged into the water to subdue her.
+The two crusading knights, the Tzimisce Veceslav, and the Toreador Lotario plunged into the water to subdue her.
 Striking with their daggers, the two knights struggled to fend off the furious assault of Aglaia.
-The former prince tore Arnaud’s throat with her fangs, grievously wounding the Phaedymite, who slipped down into the murk.
-Knowing that his fellows would struggle to hold her off, Sir Arnaud then marshalled his will and, living up to his name, bravely steeled himself and reentered the fray.
+The former prince tore Arnaud’s throat with her fangs, grievously wounding the Phaedymite.
+As he slipped down into the murk, he must have known that his fellows would struggle to hold her off without him, so the valiant troubador then marshalled his will and, living up to his name, bravely steeled himself and reentered the fray.
 He paid for his courage with his unlife, as Aglaia then ripped his heart from his chest.
-However, his sacrifice managed to buy precious seconds for Sister Maude to freeze the Brujah with her Dark Arts, allowing Lotario Acuto to stake the frenzied woman.
+His noble sacrifice managed to buy precious seconds for Sister Maude to freeze the Brujah with her dark arts, allowing Lotario Acuto to stake the frenzied woman.

-Sir Martin’s grief at the loss of his dear friend has been palpable to the rest of the Cainites of the Fourth Crusade.
-He works to manage the duties of his departed friend as well as his own, but it is clear to all that the two Cainites formed part of a great whole that has become irrevocably diminished.
+Sir Martin’s grief at the loss of his dear friend was palpable to the rest of the Cainites of the Fourth Crusade.
+He worked to manage the duties of his departed friend as well as his own, but it was clear to all that the two Cainites formed part of a great whole that had become irrevocably diminished.